jhaywoo6/Vulcan_Fry/readme.txt

 Navigate to fonts and adjust the font size.
 Recommended: 0.8.
 It is recommended for future code iterations to add in auto resizing of ui elements should a new screen or alternative window resolution be used.

+Manual installation:
+To manually install the program onto the Raspberry Pi, you will need the Raspberry Pi Imager v1.8.5 and an internet connection.
+Format the MicroSD card being used.
+You may need to use DiskPart to clean the MicroSD card if the card has previously been used for the pi.

+Step 1: Imaging
+Insert the MicroSD card into the computer and open Raspberry Pi Imager v1.8.5.
+Select device Raspberry Pi 4, Raspberry Pi OS (64-BIT), and the
+MicroSD card as the storage device.
+The card provided by the Vulcan Fry team is ~32 GB.
+NEXT > EDIT SETTINGS
+Set hostname and username to Vulcan
+Set password to FrySpring2025
+Under config wireless lan, set SSID and password accordingly Under services disable SSH
+Click SAVE > YES > YES (This will erase all data on the card if there was any at this stage) Once the Write is complete, eject the MicroSD card and insert into the Raspberry Pi 4.
+It is recommended to remove the GPIO pin attachment during this stage.

+Step 2:
+Plug the pi into the touch screen or us a micro-hdmi cable into another monitor.
+It is recommended to use a keyboard and mouse for setup.